-Please see catalog for courses that have Honors equivalents and meet MTA transfer guidelines.
+Please see catalog for courses that have Honors equivalents and meet Michigan Transfer Agreement (MTA) transfer guidelines.
 Completion of the MTA requires 30 credits of coursework in the 5 MTA distribution areas.

-Physical Science offers an introduction to the physical sciences (chemistry, geology, and physics).
-The program provides coursework for you to complete towards your general education requirements in Science and provides initial preparation work in a science field.
+About the Area of StudyPhysical Science offers an introduction to the physical sciences (chemistry, geology, and physics).
+The program provides coursework for you to complete towards your general education requirements in science and provides initial preparation work in a science field.
 There is a 60-credit degree requirement needed for graduation.